josephjohnjj/intro-to-numba/docs/source/tutorial/parallel.rst

         return result1

+When `parallel=True`, Numba supports explicit parallel loops using `prange` instead of `range`.
+This allows you to specify that a loop can be parallelized, but you must ensure there are no dependencies between iteration, except for those allowed in reductions.

+..  code-block:: python
+    :emphasize-lines: 1
+    :linenos:

+    from numba import njit, prange

+    @njit(parallel=True)
+    def prange_test(A):
+        s = 0

+        for i in prange(A.shape[0]):
+            s += A[i]
+        return s

+            return result1

+Without `parallel=True` in the `jit` decorator, the `prange` statement behaves the same as `range`.

 .. admonition:: Key Points
    :class: hint

     #. `@jit(nopython=True, parallel=True)` automatically parallelise functions.
+    #.
+Numba supports explicit parallel by replacing `range` with `prange`.
     #.
 This functionality only works for CPU.